 Massage for Sciatica Summation

 I love a good massage and consider it one of the most beautiful arts in the world.
-The experience is a joy and a blessing which can not be described with mere words alone.
+The experience is a joy which can not be described with mere words alone.

 If you understand the limits of massage and simply want to reduce your pain temporarily, or are looking for a nonpharmaceutical form of pain management to help wean you off prescription drugs, then massage is a terrific choice to consider.